0prrr/Malwear-Sweet/README.md

     Windows 11 22H2 - cmd shell will be flagged, migrating to other process solves the issue

     Next, the code will be converted into custom shellcode in assembly.

+    The assembly code has been added to CustomShellcode/MetTheStager.

     References:
     <br/>https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x64/src/block/block_reverse_tcp.asm